dydeepak97/dyapp/README.md

 # dyapp
-frag_store is the activity which should contain thye fragment
+frag_store is the activity which should contain the fragment